UPDATED ONLINE VTE CURRICULUM WITH NO-COST CONTINUING EDUCATION (CE)

-Planning committee discussed conflict of interest with Ms. Damiano, Ms. Varga, and Ms. Wirth to ensure there is no bias.
+Planning committee discussed conflict of interest with Dr. Khorana to ensure there is no bias.

-Planning committee reviewed the content that Dr. Raskob reviewed to ensure there is no bias.
+Planning committee reviewed content provided by Dr. Ansell and Ms. Varga to ensure there is no bias.

 The Centers for Disease Control and Prevention and National Blood Clot Alliance are jointly providing the CNE for this activity.